braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/reporting/report_builder.md

 - Which were the best performing campaigns or Canvases for a specific tag or channel?
 - Which variants of multivariant campaigns had the most uplift over the control?
-- Which seasonal promotion campaign led to a higher purchase rate — the summer sale, fall sale, or winter sale?
+- Which seasonal promotion campaign led to a higher purchase rate—the summer sale, fall sale, or winter sale?
 - Which push notifications within this Canvas had the highest open rates?
 - Which steps in this group of Canvases had the most conversions?
 - Did Version 1 of a welcome email or Version 2 of a welcome email lead to higher engagement and conversion?
 Did the changes work?